 The Australian Dollar / US Dollar currency pair is a popular currency pair for forex traders looking to profit from movements in the price resulting from changes in commodity prices.
 Commodities such as Iron Ore, Gold, and Coal are major influences on the performance of the Australian Dollar against the US Dollar and other major global currencies.
-The AUD is sometimes referred to as the ‘Aussie’, and can be considered a commodity currency due to the heavy reliance on commodities.
+The AUD is sometimes referred to as the ‘Aussie’ and can be considered a commodity currency due to the heavy reliance on commodities.

 The Euro / Great British Pound is the most commonly traded minor currency pair (as it does not include the US Dollar).
 The Euro and Great British Pound represent two major global economies and due to their close proximity and similarities in trade arrangements, it can be a difficult currency pair to trade.
 If you recall, Brexit (Britain’s exit from the European Union) caused a major spike in volatility of the EUR/GBP currency pair.

 The price of oil is a major influence on the US Dollar / Canadian Dollar currency pair.
-The reason being is that Canada rely heavily on oil as their major export and thus, their economy is impacted by the price.
+The reason being is that Canada relies heavily on oil as their major export and thus, their economy is impacted by the price.
 The US and Canada also have a close relationship, meaning trade arrangements are common.
 If you ever hear the term ‘Loonie’, it is referring to the CAD.

 The US Dollar / Swiss Franc currency pair is considered a safe haven investment due to the economic strength and reliability of the two currencies.
 The Swiss Franc in particular is a safe haven asset, as the currency is typically stable during times of economic and political turmoil.
 For this reason, the USD/CHF currency pair is a frequently traded combination.
 There is also a vast amount of data and therefore a high level of predictability on this currency pair.